 Cricket at the Woollam Playing Fields

-In 2002, the School’s new sports complex, the Woollam Playing Fields, was opened after ten years’ preparation.
+In 2002, the School’s sports complex, the Woollam Playing Fields, was opened after ten years’ preparation.
 It is the largest school playing fields development in the UK and gives the School unrivalled facilities for games.
 The site is shared with the Old Albanians Club, fostering close links between the School and the Club.
 The School has 19 winter pitches and 7 cricket pitches, an artificial surface for tennis and hockey as well as netball courts.
-The magnificent pavilion is also used for a number of School functions, including parents’ consultation evenings.
+The magnificent pavilion is also used for a number of School functions.

 The School's 25m swimming pool